Grand Duke George Alexandrovich of Russia: Education, career and health

-George was considered to be the most clever of the Imperial children, and outgoing like his mother.
+George was considered to be the most clever of the Imperial children and outgoing like his mother.
 George and Nicholas shared the same tutors but studied in adjoining rooms.
 They followed the course of the Academy of the Russian General Staff, their tutors being distinguished professors.
 Their English teacher, Charles Heath, had once been tutor to their uncles, Grand Dukes Sergei and Pavel.
 Both brothers spoke and wrote perfect English.
 From Mr. Heath they acquired a love of sport, particularly shooting and fly-fishing.
 They also spoke fluent French and passable German and Danish.
 George displayed signs of a promising career in the Navy before falling ill with tuberculosis in 1890.

-The Emperor and Empress both decided to send Nicholas and George on a nine-month-long trip to Japan in 1890.
+The Emperor and Empress decided to send both Nicholas and George on a nine-month-long trip to Japan in 1890.
 George would go as a naval cadet and Nicholas to complete his education by seeing the world.
 They left Gatchina on 4 November 1890.
 Nicholas and George first went by warship to Athens where they were joined by their cousin, Prince George of Greece.
-From there, they traveled to Egypt then to India.
+From there, they traveled to Egypt, then to India.
 From Bombay in India, Nicholas telegraphed that his brother George had to remain on the ship because he had trouble with his leg.
-George's family was informed he had a fever and would have to return home.
+George's family was informed that he had a fever and would have to return home.
 George was diagnosed with acute bronchitis and was sent back to Athens where he could be examined by Imperial doctors.
-The Empress was distressed for both brothers: George, whose disappointment she felt deeply, and Nicholas, who was now deprived of his brother's company.
+The Empress was distressed for both her sons: George, whose sickness affected her deeply, and Nicholas, who was now deprived of his brother's company.
+Nicholas also later returned home early following a failed assassination attempt on his life by Tsuda Sanzō, known as the Ōtsu incident.